Purpose

 Inclusion Criteria

-• Has histologically confirmed epithelial ovarian, fallopian tube, or primary peritoneal carcinoma. - Has received 4 or more cycles of platinum-based doublet chemotherapy in first-line and a total of 6 cycles of carboplatin-based doublet chemotherapy in second-line setting for ovarian cancer (OC). - Has platinum-sensitive epithelial OC, - Has provided tissue of a tumor lesion that was not previously irradiated - Human immunodeficiency virus (HIV)-infected participants must have well controlled HIV on antiretroviral therapy - Participants who are hepatitis B surface antigen positive are eligible if they have received hepatitis B virus (HBV) antiviral therapy for at least 4 weeks, and have undetectable HBV viral load prior to allocation (Part 1) or randomization (Part 2) - Participants with a history of hepatitis C virus (HCV) infection are eligible if HCV viral load is undetectable at screening - Has an ECOG performance status of 0 to 1 assessed within 7 days before allocation (Part 1) or randomization (Part 2)
+• Has histologically confirmed Federation of Gynecology and Obstetrics (FIGO) Stage III or IV epithelial ovarian, primary peritoneal, or fallopian tube carcinoma of certain histologies - Has received 4 or more cycles of platinum-based doublet chemotherapy in first-line and a total of 6 cycles of carboplatin-based doublet chemotherapy in second-line setting for ovarian cancer (OC) - Has platinum-sensitive epithelial OC - Has provided tissue of a tumor lesion that was not previously irradiated - Human immunodeficiency virus (HIV)-infected participants must have well controlled HIV on antiretroviral therapy - Participants who are hepatitis B surface antigen positive are eligible if they have received hepatitis B virus (HBV) antiviral therapy for at least 4 weeks, and have undetectable HBV viral load prior to allocation (Part 1) or randomization (Part 2) - Participants with a history of hepatitis C virus (HCV) infection are eligible if HCV viral load is undetectable at screening - Has an ECOG performance status of 0 or 1 assessed within 7 days before allocation (Part 1) or randomization (Part 2)

 Exclusion Criteria

-• Has nonepithelial cancers (germ cell tumors and sex cord-stromal tumors), borderline tumors (low malignant potential), mucinous, seromucinous that is predominantly mucinous, malignant Brenner's tumor and undifferentiated carcinoma - Has platinum-resistant OC or platinum-refractory OC - Has history of documented severe dry eye syndrome, severe Meibomian gland disease and/or blepharitis, or severe corneal disease that prevents/delays corneal healing. - Has active inflammatory bowel disease requiring immunosuppressive medication or previous history of inflammatory bowel disease (e.g. Crohn's disease, ulcerative colitis, or chronic diarrhea) - Has uncontrolled, significant cardiovascular disease or cerebrovascular disease. - Has a history of (noninfectious) pneumonitis/interstitial lung disease that required steroids or has current pneumonitis/interstitial lung disease. - HIV-infected participants with a history of Kaposi's sarcoma and/or Multicentric Castleman's Disease - Has received more than 2 prior lines of systemic therapy for OC. - Has received prior systemic anticancer therapy within 3 weeks or 5 half-lives (whichever is shorter) before allocation (Part 1) or randomization (Part 2) - Has received prior radiotherapy within 2 weeks of allocation (Part 1) or randomization (Part 2), or has radiation related toxicities, requiring corticosteroids - Has an additional malignancy that is progressing or has required active treatment within the past 3 years - Has active central nervous system (CNS) metastases and/or carcinomatous meningitis - Has an active infection requiring systemic therapy
+• Has nonepithelial cancers (germ cell tumors and sex cord-stromal tumors), low-grade serous tumors, low-grade endometrioid tumors, borderline tumors (low malignant potential), mucinous, seromucinous that is predominantly mucinous, malignant Brenner's tumor and undifferentiated carcinoma - Has platinum-resistant OC or platinum-refractory OC - Has history of documented severe dry eye syndrome, severe Meibomian gland disease and/or blepharitis, or severe corneal disease that prevents/delays corneal healing - Has active inflammatory bowel disease requiring immunosuppressive medication or previous history of inflammatory bowel disease (e.g. Crohn's disease, ulcerative colitis, or chronic diarrhea) - Has uncontrolled, significant cardiovascular disease or cerebrovascular disease - Has a history of (noninfectious) pneumonitis/interstitial lung disease (ILD) that required steroids or has current pneumonitis/ILD - HIV-infected participants with a history of Kaposi's sarcoma and/or Multicentric Castleman's Disease - Has received more than 2 prior lines of systemic therapy for OC - Has received prior systemic anticancer therapy within 3 weeks or 5 half-lives (whichever is shorter) before allocation (Part 1) or randomization (Part 2) - Has received prior radiotherapy within 2 weeks of allocation (Part 1) or randomization (Part 2), or has radiation related toxicities, requiring corticosteroids - Has an additional malignancy that is progressing or has required active treatment within the past 3 years - Has active central nervous system (CNS) metastases and/or carcinomatous meningitis - Has an active infection requiring systemic therapy - Has active or ongoing stomatitis

 Study Design